automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 useEvent is essentially equivalent to the UI events for ``MouseEvent``.
 Except useEvent has more to utilise.

 # useImageExport
+Exports the svg components of the automata as an image, and saves it to the users local computer.

 # useResource__

 ## useResourceDragging
+This hook enables elements to be dragged

 ## useResourceSelection